lol-dungeonmaster/THaTWoIV-concept-art/docs/index.md

 </code></pre></div>
 </div>

-<p><em>Facing west at NW.Lindórinand near the foothills of Hithaeglir and Nîr Linhaith.</em> The water spirit didn't always have the flute.
-Upon meeting our kin for the first time she changed into the form of a river otter.
-The tale goes that the otter fished up an old sword from the base of Nîr Linhaith.
-Leaving the sword at the foot of one of our kin, she turned to depart.
-Having nothing else to offer our kin asked them to accept their most prized possession --a flute they use for animal-taming.
-They've reportedly been the best of friends since.</p>
+<p><em>Facing west at NW.Lindórinand near the foothills of Hithaeglir and Nîr Linhaith.</em></p>

+<p>Seldom seen, except by starlight, the water-spirit plays flute melodies in tune with the Elf-bards of Aldalómë.
+The water-spirit didn't always have the flute.
+Elder-tales say upon meeting our kin for the first time she changed into the form of a river otter.
+The otter fished up an old sword from the base of Nîr Linhaith.
+Leaving the sword at the foot of our kin, she turned to depart.
+Confused and having nothing else to offer our kin asked them to accept their most prized possession –– a flute used for animal-taming.
+They've reportedly been friend to Homestead-hobbits since.

+The sword became a symbol of that kinship for it was too big for any hobbit to wield.
+The water-spirit says it was once lost high upon Hithaeglir.
+Until the upheavals marking the end of last age caused it to tumble over the falls here.
+Adorned simply with dwarf-runes about its’ scabbard and lighter than it appears, though fit for any noble of the Edain.
+Homestead-folktale sometimes jokingly affirms immortality to the dwarf-runes due to the affect on elder-council initiates.</p>

 <p><img src="ultra/south_nir_linlaith_1.jpg" alt="south_nir_linlaith_1"></p>